hopv/r_type/README.md

 `r_type` translates caml programs to Horn clauses and feeds them to a Horn clause solver, such as [hoice][hoice] for instance.

 It supports a subset of caml including higher-order functions, nested recursive calls, integers and booleans.
-Floats and ADTs are currently not supported.
+Floats, ADTs, modules... are currently not supported.
+You can get a sense of the fragment `r_type` supports by looking at [our benchmarks][benchs].

 # Build